MGaetan89/codespace-android/Unit-Testing-with-Robolectric.md

 Let's assume our `MainActivity` has a `Button` that launches a `SecondActivity`.
 We'd like to validate that clicking on the button launches the correct activity with an automated test.

 **Side Note:** This brings up an important point about Robolectric.
-Since it's a unit testing framework, a single test only has the capability to work with a particular "unit" (i.e. an Activity, a Fragment, an adapter, etc).
+Since it's a unit testing framework, a single test only has the capability to work with a particular "unit" (i.e. an `Activity`, a `Fragment`, an adapter, etc).
 It doesn't have the ability to create integration or end to end tests that span across several activities.
-If we think about our scenario where we have a button that launches a second Activity, Robolectric is only able to validate that the second Activity ***would*** have been launched, but not that it is actually launched.
+If we think about our scenario where we have a button that launches a second `Activity`, Robolectric is only able to validate that the second `Activity` ***would*** have been launched, but not that it is actually launched.

-The test below uses shadows to validate that the correct Activity is launched when the button is clicked.
+The test below uses shadows to validate that the correct `Activity` is launched when the button is clicked.

 ```java
 @Test